Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Yuck, right?

-Before you vow to drink not one drop of surface water on your trip, let's take a clear eyed look at the problem of providing yourself with safe hiking water on an extended backcountry trip.
+Before you vow to drink not one drop of surface water on your trip (unrealistic), let's take a clear eyed look at the problem of providing yourself with safe hiking water on a backpacking trip.

 • You cannot carry all of the water you're going to need from your own household tap.